carlcastanas/Web-Development-Roadmap/readme.md

 | 3-4  | Working with APIs and Databases                            | - Learn about RESTful APIs and [SQL databases](https://www.w3schools.com/sql/)<br>- Create a simple API-driven project |
 | 5-6  | Building a Backend Project                                 | - Build a full-stack project combining frontend and backend<br>- Implement user authentication and data storage |

-**Project Idea: Task Management App with Express and MongoDB**
+**Project Ideas:**
+1. To-Do List App with Backend
-- Create a task management app using Node.js with Express.
+   - Create a full-stack to-do list app using Node.js and MongoDB.
-- Set up a MongoDB database to store tasks and user information.
-- Implement user authentication for managing tasks.
+   - Implement user authentication and store tasks in a database.

+2. Blog Platform
+   - Develop a blog platform where users can write and publish posts.
+   - Use a backend framework like Express to manage posts and users.

 ## Month 5